Community-Based Pharmacy (PGY-1), KU/Dillons Pharmacy - Wichita, KS

 - Diabetes Management

-- Teaching at KU School of Pharmacy (Skills Lab)
+- Didactic Teaching and Learning at KU School of Pharmacy (Skills Lab)

 - Graduate of an ACPE accredited School of Pharmacy

 - Licensed pharmacist in the state of Kansas by July 15

 - Participation in the ASHP resident Matching Program (the “Match”)

 - Application materials submitted through the Pharmacy Online Centralized Application Service (PhORCAS):